-Outcome: Northfield will intentionally build a more sustainable local economy to maintain and expand city services and infrastructure.
+Northfield will intentionally build a more sustainable local economy to maintain and expand city services and infrastructure.

-- 1 Prioritize development in Transform areas in the Interventions analysis to ensure an adequate supply of commercially zoned land to provide for ongoing business growth in ways which minimize infrastructure costs, preserve natural resources, and ensure equitable access.
-[Link to Capital Improvement Program and budget] - Pursue intensified infill development and business expansions in highway-oriented commercial areas, particularly on Highway 3 between Woodley Street and County Road 1 to increase density, right-size parking, improve accessibility for non-motorized travel, and diversify the range of uses. - Focus recruitment, retention, and expansion investments that support, complement and enhance the existing retail, commercial, industrial, and service industries.
-Do so while recognizing that the community's largest local employers are Carleton and St Olaf colleges, Northfield Hospital and Clinics, and Post Consumer Brands and the region benefits from safe, convenient, and affordable access to jobs in Northfield, Faribault, and Rice County.
+- 1. Prioritize development in Transform area in the interventions analysis to ensure an adequate supply of commercially zoned land to provide for ongoing business growth in ways which minimize infrastructure costs, preserve natural resources, and ensure equitable access.
+[Capital Improvement Program and budget] - 2.
+Pursue intensified infill development and business expansions in highwayoriented commercial areas, particularly on Highway 3 between Woodley Street and County Road 1 to increase density, right-size parking, improve accessibility for nonmotorized travel, and diversify the range of uses. - 3.
+Focus recruitment, retention, and expansion investments that support, complement and enhance the existing retail, commercial, industrial, and service industries.
+Do so while recognizing that the community's largest local employers are Carleton and St. Olaf colleges, Northfield Hospital and Clinics, and Post Consumer Brands and the region benefits from safe, convenient, and affordable access to jobs in Northfield, Faribault, and Rice County.

-Strategy 6: Grow in a Compact, Sustainable Development Pattern
+Strategy 6: Grow in a compact, sustainable development pattern